ouspg/CryptoCourse/Week7Exercises/readme.md

 ## Task 1: Naive DH and MitM ##

 ## Task 2: DH with a very unsafe prime ##
+As you recall from the lectures, you should always use a safe prime (i.e. prime p, where (p-1)/2 is also a prime) with DH key exchange.
+Let's see what happens when you deal with a **very** unsafe prime.

+You are given a large [a prime number](unsafe_p.txt) and a [generator](generator.txt) of the group Z_p.
+Unfortunately, the prime p is very unsafe (i.e. p-1 has a lot of small factors).
+This means that it is possible that you end up in a small subgroup with your shared secret with Alice.

+Alice has sent you her [public share](unsafe_ga.txt) of the DH protocol.

+**2.1** Find out what is the order of Alice's share i.e the smallest integer d for which Alice's share to the dth power equals 1 mod p.

+**2.2** How many possibilities there are for your common shared secret with the given Alice's share?
+Does this number depend on your choice of your secret exponent?
+Why or why not?

+**2.3** Find out what are the different factors of p-1.
+(Yes, I know factoring is hard, but here you can go with some trial and error.
+So, divide the value p-1 with some prime(s) until the division is no longer even and work your way towards 1)

+> Answer the questions above and provide any code that you have used to solve the problems.
+Reference outside sources.

 ## Task 3: ElGamal & Malleability ##
 The purpose of this task is to introduce the ElGamal cryptosystem and to show how malleability works in this.